-Mount Desert Island, home to much of Acadia National Park, is one of the most beautiful islands in America.
-You could easily spend a month there and not run out of things to do.
+Mount Desert Island, home to Acadia National Park, is one of the most beautiful islands in America.
+You could easily spend a month on MDI and not run out of things to do.
 But if you’re like most people, you’ve only got a few days.
 Make those few days count!
 Acadia: The Complete Guide puts the best of Acadia and Mount Desert Island at your fingertips, helping you plan the ultimate vacation!

 Acadia National Park Travel Guide

 Knowing when to go will help you plan the perfect trip.
 Discover the best months to visit and how to avoid the crowds.